-Based on observations from ongoing work associated with OU-1, a significant amount of overgrown vegetation, trash, and debris is present in the southern portion of OU-3 along former Halleck Street.
+Based on observations from ongoing work associated with OU-1, a significant amount of overgrown vegetation, trash, and debris is present in the southern portion of OU-2 along former Halleck Street.
 This vegetation and trash/debris directly impedes the ability to safely conduct the proposed RI Scope of Work.
-Coordination with NYC Department of Transportation, who is presumably responsible for the management of former Halleck Street, and removal/clearing is required prior to initiating any OU-3 investigations.
-Any schedule associated with the investigation of OU-3 is contingent on securing a safe and obstruction free work area.
+Coordination with NYC Department of Transportation, who is presumably responsible for the management of former Halleck Street, and removal/clearing is required prior to initiating any OU-2 investigations.
+Any schedule associated with the investigation of OU-2 is contingent on securing a safe and obstruction free work area.
+Note that to the extent possible, clearing and preparation activities will be coordinated and conducted simultaneously with the execution of the OU-3 RIWP.